codemagic-ci-cd/codemagic-docs/content/specs/machine-type.md

 ## Xcode version update policy

-Codemagic macOS build machines come with different base images and preinstalled software.
-We are committed to always supporting the latest Xcode versions as well as the latest builds of previous major versions.
-We also regularly update other preinstalled software, such as Flutter and CocoaPods.
+Codemagic macOS build machines come with a range of Xcode versions and runtimes preinstalled.
+In general, we will always support 3 latest major Xcode versions:

+* The latest major Xcode version and all of its minor versions
+* The latest minor version of two previous major Xcode versions

-The available Xcode versions are the following:
+The currently available Xcode versions are as follows:

 * [Xcode 13.0+ base image](../specs/versions4/): `13.0`
 * [Xcode 12.5 base image](../specs/versions3/): `12.5.1`, `12.5`, `12.4`